SHEHZAD22/meme-app/README.md

 # meme-app
-A simple meme android app
+A simple meme android app with a single activity

 # Features
 - Sharing option